amcneil36/amcneil36.github.io/programs/cityLookup/readme.md

 You can scroll to the right to see for of the columns
 ![image info](./images/screenie2.png)

-This tool does let you enter in a city if you are only interested in seeing results for that city but that's not really the way that this tool is intended to be used.
+This tool does let you enter in a city if you are only interested in seeing results for that city but that's not really the way that this tool is intended to be used since there are many websites already out there that work that way.
 ![image info](./images/screenie3.png)

 | Field name | description (if necessary) |